 Concentration (MHEC approved): A concentration is a sequential arrangement of courses representing a specialized area of study within a program.
 A graduate-level concentration requires a minimum of 12 units and should have enough unique units to distinguish it from another concentration or a track.
 No course can be common to all tracks and concentrations within the program.
 A concentration will appear on the student’s transcript.

 Track (Towson University approved): A track is a sequential arrangement of courses representing a specialized area of study within a program.
-A track requires between 9 and 11 units and should have enough unique units to distinguish it from another concentration or a track.
+A graduate-level track requires between 9 and 11 units and should have enough unique units to distinguish it from another concentration or a track.
 No course can be common to all tracks and concentrations within the program.
 A track will appear on the student’s transcript.

 Term: The academic year consists of two regular terms (sometimes called semesters), plus minimester and summer.
 The spring and fall terms each include 15 weeks of instruction, including final examinations.

 Term of Study: Each term in which students register and do not cancel or withdraw during the change of schedule period counts as a term of study.

 Time Limit: Graduate students must complete all degree requirements in a specified period of time.
 All requirements for a certificate or master’s degree must be completed within a seven-year period.
 All requirements for terminal or doctoral degrees must be completed within a 10-year period.
 The seven- and 10-year time clock begins with the earliest course applied toward the degree program.
 The time limitation cannot be extended for transfer units within a degree program.

 Minimester: An intensive condensed term in January that allows students to take courses that lend themselves to a highly focused format (15 hours of instruction each week) to discuss ideas that interest students or that may fill a gap in their requirements.
 Students may take a maximum of 4 units in this term.